-Annapolis Valley First Nation is a member of the Assembly of Nova Scotia Mi'kmaq Chiefs who represents the governance for the Mi'kmaq of Nova Scotia and is represented in governance by the KMKNO.
+Annapolis Valley First Nation is a member of the Assembly of Nova Scotia Mi'kmaq Chiefs which represents twelve of the thirteen Mi'kmaq communities in Nova Scotia.
+They are represented by an elected Chief and Council, and more broadly by the ANSMC/KMKNO.

-The population of Annapolis Valley is estimated to be 286 people, 119 who live on reserve and 167 who live off-reserve.
+The population of Annapolis Valley is estimated to be 286 people, 119 of whom live on-reserve and 167 live off-reserve.